dalpo/rails_admin_nestable/README.md

 ## License
 **This project rocks and uses MIT-LICENSE.**

-Copyright 2014 Andrea Dal Ponte, Oleg Popadiuk
+Copyright 2014 Andrea Dal Ponte

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the